 There’s also one more important factor in optimizing for conversions – images.

 Product photos might actually be more important than copywriting.
 Most people absorb information visually.
-When they’re shopping online, they’re not prepared to read 1000 words on why your product is great – they’re more likely to make a decision based on how it looks.
+When they’re shopping online, they’re not prepared to read 1000 words on why your product is great.
+They’re more likely to make a decision based on how it looks.

 The images you share of your product can make the sale or break the sale.
 Low-quality images will turn people off, and make them think the product itself is poor quality.
 Similarly, not having enough images doesn’t give them the information they need to be confident in making a purchase.

-Create More Content – Especially Video
+Tip 2: Create More Content – Especially Video

 We’ve known for a long time the importance of images on your product listing.
 But there are many more types of content you can create and share on your product which will help you convert more and rank higher.

 In particular, video is extremely valuable and widely underused.
-People love consuming content in video form (I don’t know if you’ve heard of something called TikTok – it’s pretty popular), and videos can give your customers a real close look at the product, better than any photos can.
+People love consuming content in video form (I don’t know if you’ve heard of something called TikTok – it’s pretty popular).
+And videos can give your customers a real close look at the product, better than any photos can.

 Not sure what kind of videos you can create for your product?
 Here are some ideas.